The thought of breaking a bone is a painful one. [...]

-Most shin pain is the result of repetitive overuse [...]
+Shin pain is usually the result of repetitive overuse [...]

-Calf pain can come from any of your thigh, [...]
+Calf pain can either come from your thigh, calf, [...]

 Hamstring injury & pain in the hamstring muscles can [...]